surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Audio Input

-Audio Input lets you route external audio into the voice architecture of Surge.
+Audio Input lets you route external audio into the voice architecture of Surge XT.
 It also allows you to route the audio output from Scene A into Scene B.

 | ------------------------------------- | ----------------------------------------------------------------------------------------- | -------------------- |
 | Audio In L/R Channel                  | Chooses which external input is used. -100% = left, 0% = both (stereo), 100% = right.     | -100 ..
 100 %        |